 It sounds counterintuitive, but when interest rates rise bond prices fall.
 Bonds with longer maturity dates (such as a 20-year bond) are particularly vulnerable to rising rates.
 Why is this?
 Let’s say your 20-year, $10,000 bond comes with coupon rate of 5% - the coupon rate is the annual income you can expect to receive.
 The problem is if interest rates jump, new 20-year bond issues coming to market might have a higher coupon rate.
 If so, new buyers would obviously opt for the higher coupon.
 This in effect would reduce your bond's value with it now selling at a discounted price.

 Alternatively, there are classes of bonds that are indexed to inflation.
 Two of the most widely held, include floating rate bonds and treasury inflation-protected securities (TIPS).

 Unlike most bonds that have a fixed interest rate, these types of bonds carry a variable coupon rate.
 For example, the interest rate on a floating rate bond is tied to a benchmark rate, such as the U.S. Federal Reserve’s key overnight rate.
 When the Fed rate rises, so will the interest paid on a floating rate bond.
-This is why, with today’s low interest rates expected to rise over time, floating rate bonds are seen as being attractive.

 Inflation and stock portfolios